 Subsequently I was comissioned to adapt Harold Robbins' novel THE BETSY as a feature film for United Artists/Allied Artists, also with a cast to dazzle: Laurence Olivier, Tommy Lee Jones, Robert Duval, Jane Alexander, Katherine Ross, and directed by Daniel Petrie.
 I also wrote and adapted a number of three, four and five-hour movies and miniseries for television, among them: Hallmark's THE MAN IN THE IRON MASK, with Richard Chamberlain, Louis Jourdan, Ralph Richardson, Ian Holm, Vivien Merchant and Jenny Agutter, for which I received an Emmy nomination; THE FIRST OLYMPICS: ATHENS, 1896, with Angela Lansbury, Louis Jourdan, David Caruso and David Ogden Stiers, which won me the Writers Guild of America Annual Award for Outstanding Script for Television Longform Series that year; THE MASTER OF BALLANTRAE, with John Gielgud, Michael York, Richard Thomas, Timothy Dalton and Ian Richardson; THE SCARLET PIMPERNEL, with Ian McKellen, Anthony Andrews and Jane Seymour, which garnered an Emmy Nomination for Outstanding Drama Special, and won me a Christopher Award; THE STAR MAKER, with Rock Hudson, Melanie Griffith, Suzanne Pleshette and Brenda Vacarro.

-To commemorate the twentieth anniversary of James Dean's death, I was approached by NBC to adapt my 1956 account of our friendship as a television movie.
+To commemorate the twentieth anniversary of Jimmy's death, I was approached by NBC to adapt my 1956 account of our friendship as a television movie.
 Initially I balked at the idea, but it was made clear by NBC that they intended to make the film "with or without" me.
 So, in the interest of maintaining control over such a personal subject, I agreed.
 The movie was initially entitled, JAMES DEAN: PORTRAIT OF A FRIEND, although somehow the PORTRAIT OF A FRIEND part got lost by the time it was aired.
 It featured Stephen McHattie as Dean, Michael Brandon as yours truly, Amy Irving, Brooke Adams, Candy Clark, Katherine Helmond, Meg Foster, Jayne Meadows and Dane Clark.

 Among other projects, Paul and I also collaborated on the television movie POWER AND BEAUTY for Showtime, which starred Natasha Henstridge as Judith Exner, President John Kennedy's mistress; THE BIG ONE: THE GREAT LOS ANGELES EARTHQUAKE with Joanna Kerns, Dan Lauria, Joe Spano, Ed Begley, Jr.,and Richard Masur; an action-adventure movie for NBC, TWIST OF FATE with Veronica Hamel, Ben Cross, Ian Richardson, Bruce Greenwood, Sarah Jessica Parker and John Glover; and THE FURY WITHIN, a paranormal thriller with Ally Sheedy for USA cable network.
 But far and away the best thing we ever collaborated on, and a script that still makes me proud, was our television adaptation of Anne Rice's INTERVIEW WITH THE VAMPIRE, which I still consider among my - and Paul's - proudest accomplishments.
 Sadly, because the feature film rights were sold before we could put together a production for NBC TV, the script was never produced.

 I can honestly say itís been one helluva trip; so fantastic, in fact, that I decided to revisit what now appears to have been the most extraordinary time of my life (although I didn't recognize it as such then) in a second book, SURVIVING JAMES DEAN.
 Aside from filling in some significant details to which I had earlier given short shrift, the new book also gave me the opportunity to correct some inaccurate speculations that had found their way into print about Jimmy and me; this meant including everything that the law and my faint heart hadnít allow me to commit to print back in 1956.
-Better late than never.
+Well, better late than never."